 The world we live in is a mobile one.
 There are now more mobile users than desktop users.
 More often than not, they use—almost exclusively—their phones and tablets to shop for goods and services online.

 If your website doesn’t have a mobile-friendly design, and mobile users access it on their devices, then don’t expect it to display well on their much smaller screens.
 If you’re lucky, they will make an effort to zoom in to see what you have to offer more clearly.
-However, in all likelihood, they’ll just take a cue from the bad customer experience they will surely have trying to explore your non-mobile-friendly site and bounce off to your mobile-friendly competition.
+However, in all likelihood, they’ll just take a cue from the bad customer experience they will surely have to try to explore your non-mobile-friendly site and bounce off to your mobile-friendly competition.

 Missing out on huge potential sales simply because you don’t have a mobile-friendly site is probably one of the sorriest things that could happen to an entrepreneur.
 Avoid being in that situation by going for a responsive WordPress web design.

-With a responsive WordPress design, your business will be more attractive to mobile users and with the superb customer experience your chances of getting the conversions you need will only get better.
+With a responsive WordPress design, your business will be more attractive to mobile users and with the superb customer experience, your chances of getting the conversions you need will only get better.

 These are just some of the various ways that you can use web design to improve customer experience.
 It’s easy to think that web design is all about making a website look pretty, but it’s so much more than that.
 As this article points out, web design is crucial to your efforts to provide first-rate customer experience.
 So make the necessary changes to your web design if you haven’t already, and see where it takes your business.